hoodiehq-archive/documentation/en/tutorials/index.md

 **Type** is a fundamental convention to deal with the lack of schemas in CouchDB, which is the database system that Hoodie uses.

-In CouchDB the same database can contain a wide variety of different records, none of which have to be defined in advance.
+In CouchDB, the same database can contain a wide variety of different records, none of which have to be defined in advance.
 For example, you might have records on people and records on location.
 The type attribute is used to distinguish these… well, *types* of records from each other.
 Here are some (abridged and fictional) objects that Hoodie might write to CouchDB:

 ```javascript
 {